 If you’d like to open a 529 account, custodial or individual, the first step is researching account options.
 Again, you can look at plans offered in each state to compare investment choices and fees in order to find the right plan for your needs.

-You can open a 529 account directly with the plan or through a brokerage if you already have a brokerage account set up.
-The process for opening a 529 account is similar to opening any other investment account.
-You’ll need to provide some personal and financial information and verify your identity.
+You can open a 529 account directly through your state’s plan administrator or through a brokerage.
+If you already use a brokerage for other investments, opening a 529 there lets you manage everything in one place.
+Either way, the process is similar to opening any other investment account and requires basic personal and financial information to verify your identity.

 At the time you open the account, you should be able to specify whether you want to open a 529 plan with custodial or individual ownership.
 If you’re opening a custodial account, you’d need to provide information about the student who will be the owner and beneficiary.
 If you’re opening an individual account, you can name yourself as the owner and your student as the beneficiary.

 Once the account is open you can start making contributions.
 These can be scheduled individually or you may be able to set up recurring contributions from a linked bank account.
-Remember that while the plan may have no annual contribution limits, you’ll need to stay within the annual gift tax exclusion limits.
+Remember that while the plan may have no annual contribution limits, you may want to stay within the annual gift tax exclusion limits.

 Bottom Line

-Choosing a custodial or individual 529 plan comes down to how much control you’d like to have over the account.
-The most important thing to remember is that time is on your side.
-The sooner you begin saving in a 529, the more time your money has to grow through the power of compounding interest.
+The choice between a custodial and individual 529 comes down to how much control you want over the account.
+The sooner you start saving, the more time your money has to grow through compounding interest.

 Education Financial Planning Tips